 A tracklocross bike can start life as any number of other types, but in all cases except a track bike, the conversion is mostly a lot of subtraction.
-The best candidates, other than a purpose-built frame by Squid or Surly, are 1970s road bike frames because they are rich in the following attributes:
+The best candidates, other than a purpose-built frame by Squid or Surly or Destroy, are 1970s road bike frames because they are rich in the following attributes:

 What else are you gonna do with a 1974 Schwinn Super Le Tour?
 You could build it up as a period-correct road bike I suppose, but other than look really cool, it won't do anything as well as a modern road bike.
 But as a tracklocross rig it's just as competitive as anything on the "circuit" (ha), and you'll get all the hipster cred.